 St. James's Park Tube, Broadway/Westminster Abbey exit | Map

-Long version: The special place.
+England in microcosm and privileged admission – no standing in a ticket line for 45 minutes.
+The special place.
 The special time.
 The special tour.
 Yes, Westminster Abbey.
 Its secrets.
 The spell it casts.
 Let us count (some of) the ways.
 The Abbey is a three-dimensional walk-through history of England.
 It's the place where kings and queens are crowned (and often buried).
 It's royal weddings.
 It's a great religious centre.
 It's Poets' Corner.
 It's the reason London is "the unique city".
 It's the seed-bed of democratic government.
 It's the driving force of English music.
 Yes – this bears repeating – the Abbey is England in microcosm.
 It's also a building of splendour, intricacy and consummate virtuosity.
 Its particulars are astonishing: the world's finest stone roof, the greatest work of mediaeval art in Britain; the most splendid Renaissance tomb north of the Alps; priceless 13th-century wall paintings; the cosmic symbolism of its floor; waxworks far superior to Madame Tussaud's; monumental sculpture and memorial tablets that are a tableau of national biography.
 N.B.
 Because of the Abbey's strict limitations on the size of tour groups we have to charge £3 each for children.
 There's an admission charge to the Abbey but we get you a discount.
 And another huge bonus – we sail right in, so no queuing (no "standing in line").
 The Secrets of Westminster Abbey are revealed by the crème de la crème of this profession – award-winning, elite, professionally qualified Blue Badge guides.
 On Mondays, it's Chris, Mary, Hilary OBE or Tom MBE.
 On Thursdays, it's Mary, Brian or Tom MBE.

 "the soil he's buried in is a composite of the soils of the six great French and Belgian battlefields of World War I: the Somme, Passchendaele, Arras, etc....which, if you think about it, is a precise reversal of the terms of Rupert Brooke's great poem, 'If I should die, think only this of me, that there's some corner of a foreign field that is forever England'.
 By virtue of that foreign soil this is a corner of England that is forever a foreign field."